konstantin-dzreev/valligator/README.md

 ```
 testees = ['boo', 'bar', :baz]
 Valligator.new(*testees).has(:size){self == 3}.has(:[], 0){self == 'b'}.is_a(String) #=>
-  Valligator::ValidationError: `testee#3': should be Symbol
+  Valligator::ValidationError: `testee#3': should not be Symbol
 ```

 Validate that all hash values are Integers <= 2